ViveRoboticsSoftware/vive-ultimate-tracker-sdk/README.md

 1. **`ITrackerSubscriber`** - Direct server mode (for standalone applications)
 2. **`ITrackerIPCClient`** - IPC client mode (for multi-process applications)

-Please check out the [VIVE-Tracker-SDK-Guide-EN.md](./VIVE-Tracker-SDK-Guide-EN.md) for the full set up guide, including how to create your map and optimising your physical environment for tracking.
+Please check out the [VIVE Ultimate Tracker SDK Guide](./VIVE-Ultimate-Tracker-SDK-Guide-EN.md) for the full set up guide, including how to create your map and optimising your physical environment for tracking.

 ## Mode 1: ITrackerSubscriber (Direct Server)